dell/csm-docs/content/docs/observability/deployment/offline.md

   Dell Container Storage Modules (CSM) for Observability Offline Installer
 ---

-The following instructions can be followed when a Helm chart will be installed in an environment that does not have an internet connection and will be unable to download the Helm chart and related Docker images.
+The following instructions can be followed when a Helm chart will be installed in an environment that does not have an Internet connection and will be unable to download the Helm chart and related Docker images.

 ## Prerequisites